 Do you have first-hand experience with your site’s shopping cart?
 Do you know what customers are experiencing as they proceed through the funnel, fill out each form, and complete each field?

-I suggest that you personally take the time to test your own shopping cart.
+Personally take the time to test your own shopping cart.
 As you continually test, refine, and edit your shopping cart process, you’ll be able to iron out wrinkles that may be contributing to abandonment.

 26. Be Careful With Coupon Codes